Trevor Ray: Acting

 While working as script editor Terrance Dicks' assistant on Doctor Who in 1969, he also appeared on screen playing a ticket inspector in Doctor Who and the Silurians.

 Ray appeared in Emmerdale Farm from 1972 to 1973 as Bart Ansett, a friend of Jack Sugden and again in 1986 as Robin Parr.

+In 1986, Ray starred in a BBC Scotland adaptation of Gawn Grainger's play Four to One along with Mark McManus, Derek Newark and Derrick O'Connor.